 Patients with diabetes mellitus have abnormally high blood glucose levels.
 This arises when the pancreas’s ability to produce insulin is impaired (Type 1), or target organs are less responsive to insulin, even if insulin is being produced by the pancreas (Type 2).

-This resource assumes basic knowledge of insulin and diabetes mellitus as taught in A Level Biology.
+IMPORTANT: This resource assumes basic knowledge of insulin and diabetes mellitus as taught in A Level Biology.
 It aims to build on that understanding in exploring:

 1. The typical profile of a patient with Type 2 diabetes mellitus,